poseidon/matchbox/Documentation/virtual-hardware.md

 ## Config Service

-Setup `coreos/bootcfg` according to the [docs](bootcfg.md).
-Pull the `coreos/bootcfg` image, prepare a data volume with `Machine` definitions, `Spec` definitions and cloud configs.
+Set up `coreos/bootcfg` according to the [docs](bootcfg.md).
+Pull the `coreos/bootcfg` image, prepare a data volume with `Machine` definitions, `Spec` definitions and ignition/cloud configs.
 Optionally, include a volume of downloaded image assets.

 Run the `bootcfg` container to serve configs for any of the network environments we'll discuss next.

     docker run -p 8080:8080 --name=bootcfg --rm -v $PWD/data:/data:Z -v $PWD/images:/images:Z coreos/bootcfg:latest -address=0.0.0.0:8080 -log-level=debug

-Note, the `Spec` examples in [data](../data) point `cloud-config-url` kernel options to 172.17.0.2, the first container IP Docker is likely to assign.
-Ensure your kernel option urls point to where `bootcfg` runs.
+Note, the kernel options in the [data](../data) `Spec` examples reference 172.17.0.2, the first container IP Docker is likely to assign to `bootcfg`.
+Ensure your kernel options point to where `bootcfg` runs.

     docker inspect bootcfg   # look for Networks, bridge, IPAddress